 So why is it not on the walls in kindergarten?
 Why is it not in children’s programming?
 Why isn’t it in children’s books?
 We can present it in bright, colorful and elementary ways, just like we do letters, colors, numbers and shapes.
 I believe it’s because many people fear chemistry.
 And I believe that fear is passed on to our children through our silence.

 In case you are afraid of it or what they will ask, I have written a simple and important book that's easy to understand that will answer all those questions and show you how to help them.
-It's $1.99 and you will be on your way.
 It's The Fearless and Simple Guide to The Periodic Table.
 I have other items to help as well.
 The Fearless and Simple Guide to The Periodic Table book two and The Periodic Table of Elements Coloring Book.
 Teaching the table is easy.
 All it takes is placing one on the wall.
 You do not have to be a chemist to teach the periodic table just as you do not have to be Pythagorus to teach math.
 As a science teacher, I understand many people are not comfortable with the sciences so I wrote a booklet to give you the answers to the questions your children will probably ask you.
 I explain the periodic table in a way that is fearless and simple.
 I also provide lessons you can use to facilitate learning which will not interfere with your current and probably overwhelming schedule.
 For example, we can point to items on the table and show them copper when we have a penny.
 I hope you agree that placing a periodic table on the wall is a wonderful gift you can give your children.
 Our children are capable of learning basic chemistry at an early age.
 Lets hope that our society changes its attitudes about Chemistry and our little folks.
 It’s my dream to see it happen!

 Click the picture below to buy the Guide or the Coloring Book!